LucaCasa95/RunInCrowd/README.md

-# FlappyBird
+# RunInCrows
-Creation of "Flappy Bird" game using the Python language
+Creation of "Run In Crowd" game using the Python language and Pyxel lib